-North Coast Senator Mike McGuire's legislation that will help permanently protect whales by removing lost and abandoned crab fishing gear from the ocean has been approved by both houses of the State Legislature and will now head to Governor Brown's desk.
-SB 1287 received widespread and overwhelming support in the Senate and was approved Thursday by a vote of the full State Assembly.
+North Coast Senator Mike McGuire's legislation that will help permanently protect whales by removing lost and abandoned crab fishing gear from the ocean was signed Friday afternoon by Governor Jerry Brown.
+SB 1287 also received widespread and overwhelming support in the Senate and Assembly.

-"We need this legislation, now more than ever.
-Whale entanglement numbers are skyrocketing off the California coast and we're bringing together crabbers and environmentalists to get this common sense bill signed into law," Senator Mike McGuire said.
+"With whale entanglement numbers skyrocketing off the California coast, we were able to bring together crabbers and environmentalists to get this common sense bill signed into law.
+This bill will save the lives of countless threatened and endangered whales and it will keep California's crab fleet fishing," Senator Mike McGuire said.